 It’s optional but a good nights sleep is important and usually those who do not take one wish they had.
 It provides comfort and importantly an insulating layer between you and the ground.
 Two options exist – inflatable and roll out solid foam.
 The choice is yours.
 The inflatable ones offer more comfort, more flexibility in packing but with poor admin, you do run the risk of a puncture.
 I’ve used inflatable for many years with no issue.
 A solid foam Matt will last the week with no risks of problems but they roll large and need to sit outside the pack.

 Shoes (more below) are personal, just make sure they have a good fit, appropriate drop for your needs and suit your run/walk style with enough durability for you.
 I say ‘you’ because someone like Rachid El Morabity can complete the whole of MDS race in say 21-hours whereas most people won’t even do just the long day in that time – his shoe shoe choice will and can be very different to what most of us need!

-Marathon des Sables has just finished and now, runners from all over the world are looking ahead to April and the next edition of the race.
+Runners from all over the world are looking ahead to April and the next edition of Marathon des Sables.